tboschi/coding_challenge/README.md

 ```
 python test.py
 ```
-which prints not only the answers to each problem, but also the execution time.
+which prints not only the answers to each problem, but also the execution time in milliseconds (best of 5 runs).

 ## Solutions